bennylope/django-organizations/README.rst

 * Redirect profile view to self (unless referrer)
 * Apply login_required decorator to 'final' view dispatch methods
 * Add signals for registering users with new organizations
-* Create an inclusion tag for rendering the list of organization users
 * Set up registration backend
-* Set up invitation backend
 * Add slug field for org name
 * Add messages (person invited, or invitation sent, log in after registering)
 * Conditional messages, based on setting
 * Use namespaced URLs
 * add search fields to admin

 Invitation backend
 ------------------

-* Backend is called by sending email to the backend
 * Backend sends out a signal that invitation has been sent
-* Sends out an invitation based on an email address
-* Returns a dummy user with that email address, but garbage for username, etc
-* Takes care of the invitation oriented registration views
-* Invitation acceptance should log the user in

-    # TODO offer more sophisticated error if no match
+* offer more sophisticated error if no match
-    # TODO do everything no matter what so that
-    # TODO be able to specify where redirects go?
+* be able to specify where redirects go?

-Invitations should be added to the DB so that we can track who invited and when

-/organizations/register/ - add a new organization
-/organizations/invitation/<invite id>/ - respond to an invitation

 Wishlist
 --------